Free Instant Quote

 Don’t put tape on drawers = it could stick to the finish.

 Packing fragile items

-You will need the following: Tape, Small and medium boxes, Bubble Wrap, Newspaper
+You will need the following: Tape, Small and medium boxes, Bubble Wrap or paper.

-Don’t forget to mark the appropriate room for each box.
+Don’t forget to mark the appropriate room for each box on the tape.

 Place wadded newspaper or bubble wrap in the bottom of a box.

 Wrap each fragile item separately with newspaper or bubble wrap and tape.

 Place a layer of bubble wrap or wadded up paper on the bottom and layer in wrapped items with bubble wrap.
 Or just wad paper in between.

 Put a final layer of bubble wrap or wadded paper on top.